 MTA assessed the frequency with which staff and drivers have, or could have, contact with LEP persons.
-This includes documenting phone inquires and surveying vehicle operators for requests for interpreters and translated documents.
+This includes documenting phone inquiries and surveying vehicle operators for requests for interpreters and translated documents.
 To date, the most frequent contact between LEP persons is with bus drivers and office staff.
 MTA has asked staff and drivers if they have encountered calls which needed assistance and they can only remember having none or just 1 or 2 calls.
-Based on this information MTA will continue to employ bilingual staff, if available, (which currently we have one driver for bilingual assistance), work with local community service agencies having high LEP person traffic and ensure that language assistance information is posted in areas such as buses website and MTA office.
+Based on this information MTA will continue to employ bilingual staff, if available.
+If MTA is unable to employ bilingual staff, then interpretation services will be made available by appointment.
+MTA works with local community service agencies having high LEP person traffic and ensure that language assistance information is posted in areas such as buses website and MTA office.